opencontainers/image-spec/serialization.md

                 Cmd <code>array of strings</code>
             </dt>
             <dd>
-                Default arguments to the entry point of the container.
+                Default arguments to the entrypoint of the container.
 		These values act as defaults and are replaced with any specified when creating a container.
 		If an <code>Entrypoint</code> value is not specified, then the first entry of the <code>Cmd</code> array should be interpreted as the executable to run.
 This field MAY be "null".
             </dd>